evanworks/little-world/README.md

 ## Todo

 * Actually update buglist
-* Make sources capable of dropping other resources
+* ~~Make sources capable of dropping other resources~~
 * Add a way to change picking direction while building
 * Add an image directory to all of the objects (res/img/.../...)
 * Add tutorial / controls

 ## Updates

+**Aug 17, 2025 -- 0.0.15**

+Fun fact: I add a lot of random stuff to the files

+* made masonry look better
+* fixed getting stuck on corners of the map
+* somehow fixed chopping on corners of the map??
+* made plank and masonry drop wood and stone
+* removed unnecessary code

 **Aug 14, 2025 -- 0.0.13-14**